-Since the invention of Optical Telescopes in the early 17 century, inventors have developed many different types of telescopes.
-Using all the same optical principle of refraction and reflection the different kinds of telescopes for amateur astronomers can be divided into three different categories.
+Since the invention of the first optical instruments in the early 17 century, inventors have developed many different types of telescopes.
+It was always about improving the optical performance.
+But regardless of whether it was telescopes or binoculars which they were trying to improve, they all work according to the same optical principles of refraction and reflection.
+However, the different types of telescopes for amateur astronomers can be divided into three different categories.

 Even the types of telescopes may vary in design and build, they all collect light and focus it for the purpose of creating a magnified image of a distant object.
-Different kind of telescopes have different observation qualities as light behaves differently when it is refracted through a lens or when it is reflected by a mirror.
+Different kinds of telescopes have different observation qualities as light behaves differently whether it is refracted through a lens or reflected by a mirror.

-The refractor telescope is what comes to peoples mind first when talking about telescopes.
-It is a long tube with a lens (objective lens) at the front end, which is to be pointed in the direction of the desired object and a small lens (ocular lens) at the other end to look into.
-Invented in the early 17-century, refractor telescopes where the first kind of telescopes.
+The refractor telescope is what comes to people’s minds first when talking about telescopes.
+It is a long tube with a lens (objective lens) at the front end, which is to be pointed in the direction of the desired object, and a small lens (ocular lens) at the other end to look into.
+Invented in the early 17-century, refractor telescopes were the first kind of telescopes.
 The first to point it to the night sky was Galileo Galilei one of the founders of modern science.

 Small refractor telescopes with good lenses and an aperture of up to 3 to 4 inches are great tools and are superior to small mirrors in every respect.
 But anything with lenses of more than 5 inches is out of a rational cost-benefit ratio for amateur astronomers.
 Better than to invest in: